ZwickyTransientFacility/simsurvey/README.md

 Examples
 --------

+Scripts to rerun the analysis performed in [Feindt et al. (submitted)](https://arxiv.org/abs/1902.03923) are available at https://github.com/ufeindt/simsurvey-paper-scripts

-Example notebooks can be found at https://github.com/ZwickyTransientFacility/simsurvey-examples
+Further example notebooks can be found at https://github.com/ZwickyTransientFacility/simsurvey-examples